 Later I realized my other niece loves to draw and use stickers.
 And just like that, another tradition was born.
 Each holiday I mail her a large envelope of papers, stickers, and more.

 D/M TAKEAWAY: Tossing is not your only option!
 You can give your things a second life by passing them on to someone you love.

 Rotate Your Things

 I am not a collector.
 I never really got into any fads as I grew up.
 That is until I discovered my love of coffee.
-And if you are a coffee lover then you might understand why I love to collect mugs.
+And if you are a coffee lover, then you might understand why I love to collect mugs.
 There is just something about finding the perfect mug that makes me happy.
-The size, the feel of the handle, even the shape, all matter for it to be one I love and use.
-And since I love mugs so much I have quite a few of them now.
+The size, the feel of the handle, and even the shape all matter for it to be one I love and use.
+And since I love mugs so much, I have quite a few of them now.

 The problem is, I love every single one of them.
 So, that means decluttering is not going to happen here.
 To compromise I rotate my mugs out with each holiday/season.
 This allows me to keep all the mugs that I love but keep my collection much more reasonable too.